clbarnes/nblast-rs/nblast-js/README.md

 Compile the wasm artefact with `make pkg`;
 the result will be in `./pkg`.

-See `./examples/nblast-app` for a simple example.
+See `./examples/nblast-app` for an example.